Danish borders closed due to coronavirus / covid-19

 Stay updated regarding the ferry traffic between Bornholm and Sweden at bornholmslinjen.dk

-- If you must deliver goods in Denmark
+- If you are delivering or transporting goods or services to/in/from Denmark

-- If you must collect goods in Denmark
+- If you are the primary caregiver for minors residing in Denmark

-- If you are visiting a very sick family member in Denmark
+- If you are visiting a seriously ill or dying family member in Denmark

 Danish citizens can always enter Denmark – please remember to bring your passport or other valid identification to confirm your citizenship.